ouillie/net/README.md

 net
 ===
 This is a Python extension module written in C and Cython for implementing artificial neural networks and performing supervised machine learning.
+This is still in the experimental/prototyping stage of development and not at all tested.
+Feedback is greatly appreciated.

 ###Install
 The package source comes with a standard distutils setup script.
 The basic install command is: